WasiqB/coteafs-appium/.github/ISSUE_TEMPLATE.md

 ## Description

 Please describe the issue.
 It may be a bug description.
-So then please briefly descride steps which you were trying to perform and what happened instead.
+So then please briefly describe steps which you were trying to perform and what happened instead.
 If there is the feature you want to see added to coteafs-appium so please describe necessity of this feature and the way that it should work.

 ## Environment